-Be aware that fire and/or smoke may be present in the parks at any time.
-Click on "Current Fire Information" for details.
+Fire and/or smoke may be present in the parks at any time.

 Land Shaped by Fire

-Natural fires as well as prescribed burns are critical to the park ecosystems you have come to see.
-Occasionally that means that a trail or area may be closed temporarily due to dense smoke or the presence of flames.
+Naturally-ignited fires as well as human-ignited fires are critical to Sierra Nevada ecosystems.
+Occasionally, a trail or an area may be temporarily closed due to fire activity.
 In other areas you may smell smoke, even if the fire is not nearby.
 Fire and/or smoke may be present in these parks at any time of year.

-Why use fire?
-It is a natural part of these landscapes.
-Plants and animals here have adapted to it.
+The presence of smoke or fire is not necessarily a bad thing.
+Fire ecology is an important part of these landscapes.
+Plants and animals have adapted to fire.
 Some actually need periodic fire for survival.
 Sequoias, for example, have adaptations to survive fire, and have trouble reproducing without it.
-Flames clear and fertilize the ground under the big trees, leaving the kind of soil in which their seeds germinate best.
-Not coincidentally, fire also opens sequoia cones, so that seeds rain down on this excellent seedbed.
-In addition, fires remove ground vegetation and forest litter that compete with the seedlings for moisture, nutrients, and sunlight.
+Flames clear and fertilize the ground under the big trees, leaving the open soil in which their seeds germinate best.
+The heat from fire also opens sequoia cones, so that seeds rain down on this excellent seedbed.
+In addition, fires thin smaller vegetation that competes with sequoia seedlings for moisture, nutrients, and sunlight.